Regan Lamble: Athletics

 Lamble competes in the 20 km Road Walk event.

 Lamble competes in club competitions for Melbourne University Athletics Club.
 She has an athletics scholarship with the Australian Institute of Sport, earning a scholarship in 2009.
 While training at the Australian Institute of Sport, her training partners include Jared Tallent and Nathan Deakes.
 She is coached by Brent Vallance.
 She has also been coached by Simon Baker, and Dave Blackwood.

 Lamble competed at the 2010 World Junior Athletics Championships in Moncton, Canada, where she finished in seventh place.
 In April 2011, she competed in Taicang, China, where she set her first Olympic A Qualifying time in the 20 km Road Walk event.
-At the 2011 World Athletics Championships in Daegu, Korea, Lamble finished 15th in the 20 km Road Walk event with a time of 1:33.38 in her Australian national team debut race.
+At the 2011 World Athletics Championships in Daegu, South Korea, Lamble finished 15th in the 20 km Road Walk event with a time of 1:33.38 in her Australian national team debut race.

 Lamble came 16th at the 2012 Summer Olympics in the 20 km Road Walk event and came 9th at the 2016 Summer Olympics in the same event.